Pancreatic Cancer: Symptoms, Stages, Causes, Medicines & Treatments

 Some of the most influential risk factors associated with pancreatic cancer includes:

 Smoking is among the most detrimental acts an individual can do regarding their chances of developing pancreatic cancer.
-Reports indicate that smokers have a pancreatic cancer risk two times greater than non-smokers.
-The same reports also estimate that 20-30% of pancreatic cancer cases are directly tied to individuals having excessive smoking habits.
+Reports indicate that smokers have a risk two times greater than non-smokers.
+The same reports also estimate that 20-30% of cases are directly tied to individuals having excessive smoking habits.

 Tobacco products including cigarettes, cigars, pipes and smokeless products all increase the risk of developing pancreatic cancer.